Introduction

 -

-Overuse of "Aquí": While "aquí" (here) can be added to emphasize the location, overusing it can make the sentence sound redundant.
-For example, "¿Dónde está la cafetera aquí?" is correct, but "¿Dónde está aquí la cafetera?" is not.
+Overuse of "Aquí": While "aquí" (here) can be added to stress the location, overusing it can make the sentence sound redundant.
+To give you an idea, "¿Dónde está la cafetera aquí?" is correct, but "¿Dónde está aquí la cafetera?" is not.

 FAQs